GPU Infrastructure for 3D Rendering

 **2. Pictor Network**

-Pictor Network acts as an aggregator, connecting 3D Creator to global Render Farms.
+Pictor Network acts as an aggregator, connecting Creators to global Render Farms.
 Pictor Network combines the fragmented rendering ecosystem into a single, cohesive network, ensuring compatibility, transparency, and efficiency.

 **3. Render Farms**